 - Scientists who work round the clock to study the virus and find the possible cure

-- Home Team (Immigrations, Police, SCDF) & Security Personnel who keep us well and safe
+- Home Team (Immigration, Police, SCDF), Contact Tracing & Security Personnel who keep us well and safe

 - Nonprofit staff and volunteers who ensure that those who are in need are not left behind and receive the care they needand so on…